open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

 1. Go to your OLE project folder

-1. Clone the `planet` repository: `git clone https://github.com/open-learning-exchange/planet.git`
+1. cd into the directory you cloned the `planet` repository from the [previous step]( http://open-learning-exchange.github.io/#!./pages/vi/vi-planet-installation-vagrant.md)

 1. Go to 'planet/docker' folder: `cd planet/docker`